 The Home for Bewildered Beasts of Legend¶

-The organisation runs on goodwill, donor data, and a patchwork of tools acquired over the years by people who meant well and moved on.
+Like many NGOs, this organisation also runs on goodwill, donor data, and a patchwork of tools acquired over the years by people who meant well and moved on.
 There are integrations nobody fully understands, a CRM that predates three governance cycles, and a Microsoft 365 tenant configured by whoever was available at the time.
 The volunteers are enthusiastic.
 The budget is not.

-The stakes are real: 200,000 members, donors and supporters whose data you now help steward.
+The stakes are real: 200,000 members, donors and supporters whose data needs stewarding.

 The goal here is not a checkbox.
 ISO 27001 exists and may eventually be relevant, but a freshly hired architect in a resource-constrained non-profit does not start there.
 The goal is to reduce actual risk for actual people and animals: the care workers, the volunteers, the 200,000 members and donors whose trust funds your mission.